How To Make the Creamiest Mashed Cauliflower

 (16-ounce) packages riced cauliflower, or 1 large head cauliflower (about 3 pounds)

 Spatula or wooden spoon

-- Sauté the cauliflower: Melt the butter in a 4-quart pot over medium-high heat.
-Add the cauliflower and sauté, stirring regularly, until the cauliflower has lightened in color, 3 to 5 minutes.
+Sauté the cauliflower.
+Melt the butter in a 4-quart pot over medium-high heat.
+Add the cauliflower and sauté, stirring occasionally, until the cauliflower has lightened in color, 3 to 5 minutes.

 Boil until tender.
 Add the water and salt and bring to a boil.
 Cover and cook until the cauliflower is tender, about 10 minutes.